-PART 1: Statement of Intent to Appoint an Agent I, PART 2: Designation of Mental Health Care Agent I hereby designate and appoint the following person as my agent to make mental health care decisions for me as authorized in this document.
-This person is to be notified immediately of my admission to a psychiatric facility.
-Name:Address: Phone Number If the person named above is unavailable or unable to serve as my agent, I hereby appoint and desi immediate notification of my alternate agent as follows: Name: Phone Number 1.
-Authority Granted to My Agent (Initial if you agree with a statement; leave blank if you do no A If I become incapable of giving consent to mental health care treatment, I hereby gratomy agent full power and authority to make mental health care decisions for me, including the right to consent, refuse consent, or withdraw consent to any mental health care, treatment, service or procedure, consistent with any instructions and/or limitations I have set forth in this advance directive.
-If I have not expressed a choice in this advance directive, I authorize my agent to make the decision that my agent determines is the decision I would make if I were competent to do so B Having named an agent to act on my behalf, I do, however, wish to be able to discharge or change the person who is to be my agent if that agent is instrumental in the process of initiating or extending any period of psychiatric treatment against my will.
-My ability to revoke or change agents in this circumstance shall be in effect even while I am incompetent or incapacitated, if allowed by law.
-Even if I choose to discharge or replace my agent, all other provisions of this advance directive shall remain in effect and shall only be revocable or changeable by me at a time when I am considered competent and capable of making informed health care decisions.
+PART 1: Statement of Intent to Appoint an Agent I,, being of sound mind, authorize a health care a make certain decisions on my behalf regarding my mental health treatment when I am determ be legally incompetent to do so.
+I intend that those decisions should be made in accordance we expressed wishes as set forth in this document.
+If I have not expressed a choice in this document authorize my agent to make the decision that my agent determines is the decision I would ma were competent to do so. ith my ent, I PART 2: Designation of Mental Health Care Agent I hereby designate and appoint the following person as my agent to make mental health care decisions for me as authorized in this document.
+This person is to be notified immediately of admission to a psychiatric facility. my Name:Address: Phone Number If the person named above is unavailable or unable to serve as my agent, I hereby appoint and immediate notification of my alternate agent as follows: d desire Name:Address: Phone Number 1.
+Authority Granted to My Agent (Initial if you agree with a statement; leave blank if you do not.)
+A If I become incapable of giving consent to mental health care treatment, I hereb to my agent full power and authority to make mental health care decisions for me, including right to consent, refuse consent, or withdraw consent to any mental health care, treatment, or procedure, consistent with any instructions and/or limitations I have set forth in this advance directive.
+If I have not expressed a choice in this advance directive, I authorize my agent to the decision that my agent determines is the decision I would make if I were competent to the decision that my agent determines is the decision I would make if I were competent to the decision I were the latter than I was a well as the latter than I were competent to the latter than I were competent to the latter than I was a well as the latter than I ng the service vance o make B Having named an agent to act on my behalf, I do, however, wish to be able to discharge or change the person who is to be my agent if that agent is instrumental in the profinitiating or extending any period of psychiatric treatment against my will.
+My ability to revoke or change agents in this circumstance shall be in effect even while I am incompeter incapacitated, if allowed by law.
+Even if I choose to discharge or replace my agent, all other provisions of this advance directive shall remain in effect and shall only be revocable or changeable by me at a time when I am considered competent and capable of making inform health care decisions. nt or er